 Since we were formed, we have been engaged in securitizing retail installment sale contracts originated or acquired by the sponsor or its affiliates.
 Since mid-2006, we have been engaged in securitizing consumer installment loans acquired by the sponsor as described above under "Origination of Receivables-Consumer Installment Loan Program".
 Since January 2006 we have also been engaged in securitizing retail installment loans originated or acquired by the sponsor or its affiliates.
 We have not securitized finance leases since 2000 and we have never previously securitized true leases.
 During such times we have also been engaged in purchasing similar receivables under the warehouse facility described below.
-We acted as depositor in the 2002 private transaction from which CNH Capital America repurchased retail installment sale contracts, as described above under "Sponsor-Sponsor's Securitization Experience."
-We have on one occasion provided additional reserve support to previously issued securities transactions to maintain credit ratings assigned by a rating agency to the securities related to such transactions when loss experiences were higher than anticipated due to adverse economic conditions.
+We acted as depositor in the 2002 private transaction from which CNH Capital America repurchased retail installment sale contracts, as described above under "Sponsor's Securitization Experience."
+We have on one occasion provided additional reserve support to four previously issued securities transactions in the form of deposits into their respective spread accounts and through revisions to the definition of "Specified Spread Account Balance" applicable to each such transaction to maintain credit ratings assigned by a rating agency to the securities related to such transactions when loss experiences were higher than anticipated due to adverse economic conditions.
 Neither we nor CNH Capital America has any right or obligation to take similar actions if receivables backing securities sold pursuant to this prospectus and an accompanying prospectus supplement do not perform as expected.